William H. Crook: Career

 Crook set his memoirs down on paper in the book Through Five Administrations: Reminiscences of Colonel William H. Crook, Body-Guard to President Lincoln, compiled and edited by Margarita Spalding Gerry.
 There are six administrations covered, however, from Lincoln to Chester A. Arthur, although James A. Garfield and Arthur are dealt with in a single chapter.

 Death

-William H. Crook died at his boarding house in 1915.
+Crook died at his boarding house in 1915.
 He was predeceased by his wives, Jane Catherine Rodbird (1846–1895), and Clara Robey (1855–1911).
 He was buried at Arlington National Cemetery; President Wilson attended the funeral.